karlomikus/selfhosted/README.md

 ## Setup

 ### Mount media folder

+**UPDATE: Jellyfin is now hosted on my dekstop PC, where my media is located**

 I use windows share from my PC.
 Enable share on a folder you want and mount it on server